BCarnaval/UniTeX/README.md

 $ cd UniTeX && chmod +x install.sh && ./install.sh
 ```

-By doing it like so, you will be able to use UniTeX command such as `unitex -build ...` and others.
+By doing it like so, you will be able to use UniTeX's commands `unitex -...`.

 ## Quick start

 Once [installation](#Installation) properly done and `unitex -v` command outputs no error, you can directly build
-your first UniTeX template by following
+your first UniTeX template

 1. Create a folder (**test** in home folder for the example) in which store template's files that you will actually edit.